Frank Cali

-Francesco Paolo Augusto "Frank" Cali (/'kaːli/, [franˈtʃesko ˈpaːolo auˈɡusto kaˈli]; March 26, 1965 – March 13, 2019), also known as "Franky Boy", was an American mobster and the eventual acting boss of the Gambino crime family.
+Francesco Paolo Augusto "Frank" Cali (/'kaːli/, [franˈtʃesko ˈpaːolo auˈɡusto kaˈli]; March 26, 1965 – March 13, 2019), also known as "Franky Boy", was an American mobster and the acting boss of the Gambino crime family of New York City at the time of his death.
 Law enforcement considered Cali to have been the Gambinos' "ambassador to Sicilian mobsters" and had linked him to the Inzerillo Mafia family from Palermo.
-According to Assistant U.S. Attorney Joseph Lipton, he was "seen as a man of influence and power by organized crime members in Italy".
-Cali was shot and killed outside his home in Staten Island on March 13, 2019.
-At the time of his death, a number of media organizations described him as the "reputed" acting boss of the Gambino crime family.
+According to Assistant U.S. Attorney Joseph Lipton, he was "seen as a man of influence and power by organized crime members in Italy."
+Cali was shot and killed outside his home in Staten Island on March 13, 2019, in connection with the killer's belief in the QAnon conspiracy theory.

 Early years

 Cali was born on March 26, 1965, in New York City, to Augusto Cesare Calì and Agata Scimeca, both natives of Palermo, Sicily.
 His father ran a household goods store in Palermo and a video store in Bensonhurst, Brooklyn.
 He had a clean police record in the United States, even though he was mentioned in the Pizza Connection investigation, when police discovered that he was a partner of Domenico Adamita, allied to Sicilian Mafia boss Gaetano Badalamenti.

 Frank Cali was the nephew-in-law of Sicilian mobster John Gambino, and had close ties to the once powerful Sicilian Mafia family led by Salvatore Inzerillo.
 Cali was also a great-nephew of Bonanno crime family mobsters Giovanni Bonventre and Vito Bonventre.

 As a young man, Cali bonded with Gambino mobster Jackie D'Amico, a lieutenant of Gambino boss John Gotti who operated a crew on 18th Avenue in Brooklyn.
 In January 1997, the FBI reported to Italian authorities that Cali had been "combined" into the Gambino family.
 Cali was promoted to acting capo when D'Amico became acting boss.
 Cali ran several import-export companies in Brooklyn, including Circus Fruits Wholesale in Fort Hamilton, Brooklyn.